kostajh/sublime-taskwarrior/README.md

 ### taskw

-This is a python API for the taskwarrior command line tool (see https://github.com/ralphbean/taskw).
+[Taskw](https://github.com/ralphbean/taskw) is a python API for Taskwarrior.

 If you don't have pip-2.6: `sudo easy_install-2.6 pip`